Regulatory Update (2026):

 Copyright: 123RF Stock Photo

-That is pretty much it: if you have a security, and please refer back to our article on whether a LLC interest may be considered a security, then you either have to register with the SEC or you must meet an exemption.
+The framework is straightforward: if you have a security, and please refer back to our article on whether an LLC interest may be considered a security, then you either have to register with the SEC or you must meet an exemption.
 If you fall within an exemption to the securities laws, you do not need to register the securities.
 Just to hammer home the point, the SEC succinctly states: “If a small business is offering and selling securities, even if to just one person, the offer and sale of the securities must either be registered with the SEC or conducted in accordance with one of the many registration exemptions under the Securities Act.”

 As a small business owner, if the membership interests may be considered securities, you are looking for an exemption as you do not want the risk of substantial fines from the SEC and possibly worse yet, you do not want the purchaser to try to rescind or undo the purchase of the membership interests.